Maximal displacement of a supercritical branching random walk in a time-inhomogeneous random environment: Maximal displacement for the branching random walk in random environment

 \end{lemma}

 \begin{proof} In the proof we use the second moment method.
-We introduce a line which individuals are disallowed to cross.
-This enforces the first and second moment to have the same behaviour.
+We introduce an environment-dependent path which individuals are disallowed to cross.
+This enforces the first and second moment to have the same behavior.
 Let $\delta > 0$, for $k \leq n$ we set